Wonders of the Troll Market and Beyond – Part 2

 Among those suits, the organ grinder was the most peculiar construction.
 “The Organ Grinder is actually a small guy but built up to human size,” Wallace explained, “because the design demanded that he had a very thin neck that you really couldn’t do on a human.
 He also had very wide shoulders, so you’ve got a thin guy that’s built up to human size, with mechanical arms that are driven by this organ that he carries around.”
 Completing the look of the character was a small digital bogart.

-Creature designer Nigel Booth and his crew at Solution Studios contributed to the creation of Silkard, the fish vendor — an aptly-named frog-like tentacled creature that sells fish.
+Creature designer Nigel Booth and his crew contributed to the creation of Silkard, the fish vendor — an aptly-named frog-like tentacled creature that sells fish.
 The monster was created as a suit worn by Brian Herring, with a radio- and cable-controlled head — able to perform lip synchronization, eye rotation and eye bulging — as well as cable-controlled tentacles.
+All the mechanical features were devised by Ady Parish and Jared Manly.
 The creature’s skin was cast in semi-translucent silicone.

 The tadpole vendor was another Solution Studios creation.
 “There’s a very large walkabout suit called the tadpole vendor,” said Leo Burton, part of the Solution Studios crew, “and that utilized a six foot seven actor inside to carry this enormous suit.
 The character carries these jugs of water on his back which are very heavy, so this poor guy was wandering around the set, but that was a animatronic suit, so we loved working on that.”
 Silicone ‘tadpoles’ were sculpted by Colin Shulver and put inside the tanks.